shaik1002/biggitlabbomb/doc/development/documentation/styleguide/word_list.md

 Do not make **GitLab** possessive (GitLab's).
 This guidance follows [GitLab Trademark Guidelines](https://handbook.gitlab.com/handbook/marketing/brand-and-product-marketing/brand/brand-activation/trademark-guidelines/).

-Do not put **GitLab** next to the name of another third-party tool or brand.
-For example, do not use:

-- GitLab Chrome extension
-- GitLab Kubernetes agent

-Instead, use:

-- GitLab extension for Chrome
-- GitLab agent for Kubernetes

-Putting the brand names next to each other can imply ownership or partnership, which we don't want to do, unless we've gone through a legal review and have been told to promote the partnership.

-This guidance follows the [Use of Third-party Trademarks](https://handbook.gitlab.com/handbook/legal/policies/product-third-party-trademarks-guidelines/#dos--donts-for-use-of-third-party-trademarks-in-gitlab).

 ## GitLab Dedicated

 Use **GitLab Dedicated** to refer to the product offering.
 It refers to a GitLab instance that's hosted and managed by GitLab for customers.